wennaxi/Lecture_10/README.md

 # Lecture 10
-Live code day: functions and iteration!
+Files for Live code day: functions and iteration!